iDeepwise/Awesome_CV_Research/README.md

 A curated list of awesome Paper resources in Deep learning and computer vision.

->To complement or correct it, please contact me at bd@ideepwise.ai or send a pull request.
+>To complement or correct it, please send a pull request.

 # Overview